alo9507/JustKeepClicking/content/blog/what-is-a-guard/index.md

 <blockquote>A guard is like an if statement with one additional requirement: if the condition fails, then control-flow must end with a `return`</blockquote>

 That's it.
-It's a way to easily check an arbitrary number of integrity preconditions without using deeply nested if/else blocks leading to massive indentation.
+It's a way to easily check an arbitrary number of integrity preconditions without using deeply nested if/else blocks that lead to ugly indentation.

 Guards turn labyrinthine, 2-dimensional and heavily-indented code: